 X-ray astronomy satellite collaboration between the Japanese Aerospace Exploration

 Agency (ISAS/JAXA), NASA and the European Space Agency (ESA).
-The satellite will be
+The satellite

 There are two primary instruments, Resolve (a Soft X-ray Spectrometer) and